Wednesday, June 29, 2011

 Reinhard Diennes Studio has created two cardboard storage pieces — a sideboard and a bookcase.
 Each is available in eight different colors, and can be purchased from Fashion For Home.

-Shelves2go positions its products as "your dorm room shelving unit made of corrugated cardboard." [via Apartment Therapy]
+Shelves2go positions its products as "your dorm room shelving unit made of corrugated cardboard." [via Apartment Therapy] Update on July 14, 2014: The Shelves2go website has disappeared.

 Way Basics makes its furniture, including storage cubes and storage bookcases, from zBoards — which in turn are "made almost entirely (99%) from post-consumer recycled paper."